 If you don’t currently eat much fibre, increase the amount in your diet slowly, otherwise you may feel bloated and pass wind.
-Stick with a high-fibre diet even if your symptoms don’t immediately improve as it may take a few weeks to have an effect.
+Stick with a high-fibre diet even if your symptoms don’t immediately improve, as it can take up to a month to have an effect.

-You might also find it helps to include a naturally occurring sugar called sorbitol in your diet.
-This draws water into your bowel which can soften your faeces.
+You might also find it helps to include a naturally-occurring sugar called sorbitol in your diet.
+This draws water into your bowel, which can soften your poo.
 Sorbitol is in lots of fruits including apples, apricots, grapes, plums and strawberries.
 Dried fruit, such as prunes, contains more sorbitol than fresh fruit.

 If you exercise more, it may help to ease constipation too.
 And never put off going to the toilet – go when you need to.

-If you’ve tried the self-help treatments above but they haven’t helped to relieve constipation, you might like to try a laxative.
-You can buy some laxatives over the counter from a pharmacist without a prescription.
-You may need to try more than one type to help improve your symptoms.
+A type of medicine called a laxative can treat constipation if self-help treatments haven’t worked.
+You can buy some types of laxatives over the counter from a pharmacist without a prescription.
+You may need to try more than one type to see if they work for you.
 Ask a pharmacist for advice if you’re unsure which to take, especially if you’re pregnant.
 Always read the patient information leaflet that comes with your medicine.

-Some of the common types of laxatives are explained here.
+Some common types of laxatives are listed below.

 - Bulk-forming laxatives, such as ispaghula husk, methylcellulose and sterculia.
-These work by bulking up your faeces and the water they hold on to.
-This stimulates your bowel muscles to move and push faeces out.
+These work by bulking up your poo and the water it holds on to.
+This stimulates your bowel muscles to move and push poo out.
 It may take a few days for bulk-forming laxatives to work.
-It’s important to drink plenty of fluids while you take them.
+And drink plenty of fluids while you take them.

 - Osmotic laxatives, such as macrogols and lactulose.
-These work by increasing the amount of water in your bowel, which makes faeces softer and easier to pass.
-They take a few days to work and it’s important to drink plenty of water to prevent getting dehydrated.
+These work by increasing the amount of water in your bowel, which makes your poo softer and easier to pass.
+They take a couple of days to work and it’s also important to drink plenty of water to prevent getting dehydrated.

 - Stimulant laxatives, such as senna and bisacodyl.
 These work by stimulating the muscles in your bowel to contract more often and with more force.
-These work more quickly than other types of laxative but can cause more side-effects if you’re pregnant.
-Stimulant laxatives can sometimes cause pain in your tummy (abdomen).
+These work more quickly than other types of laxative but can cause more side-effects, such as tummy pain, particularly if you’re pregnant.

 - Serotonin (or 5HT) agonists, such as prucalopride.
-This type of medicine causes your bowel muscles to contract, which moves faeces through them.
-You’ll need a prescription from your GP for this.
-They will only suggest it if you’ve tried at least two different types of laxatives for at least six months and they haven’t worked.
+This type of medicine causes your bowel muscles to contract, which moves poo through them.
+You’ll need a prescription from a specialist doctor for this.
+They’ll only suggest it if you’ve tried at least two different types of laxatives for at least six months and they haven’t worked.

-Once you get back to normal, you should be able to gradually stop taking laxatives.
-Keep your bowels working well by eating a balanced diet with enough fibre and fluid.
+Once you get back to normal, you should be able to gradually stop taking laxatives but it can take several months to stop completely.
+Keep your bowels working well by eating a balanced diet with enough fibre, and drinking plenty of fluids.

-There are lots of reasons why you may develop constipation, including:
+There are lots of reasons why you may develop constipation.
+These include:

 - your diet – if you don’t eat enough fibre or drink enough, for example

-- taking certain medicines, such as antidepressants, calcium or iron supplements, or painkillers (eg codeine or morphine)
+- taking certain medicines, such as some types of antidepressants, calcium or iron supplements, or painkillers (eg codeine or morphine)

 - not doing enough exercise